 In fact, they will have a better capacity to enjoy this learning than if they had been forced to learn their letters when their bodies were more resistant to sitting and following direct instructions.
 We run the risk of squelching their passion for learning by forcing them to study ahead of their development.

 Every child is unique and may develop some skills earlier or later than others.
-What does a ready child look like?
+What does a ‘ready child’ look like?
 Curiosity and motivation to explore are naturally present in children who are securely attached and have experienced success in navigating their social worlds.

-Ideally, by the time a child enters Kindergarten, adults and teachers have been models of empathy and conflict resolution that they can take with them into the classroom.
+Ideally, by the time a child enters Kindergarten, adults and teachers have been models of empathy and conflict resolution that they can take with them into their new classroom.